 - Success in the Language Perfect French (1-50 students category) saw students presented with Elite, Gold, Silver and Bronze Awards.

-- All students sat the ICAS English Test achieving well above the national mean in every facet of the testing components with results including 3 High Distinctions, 33 Distinctions, 90 Credits and 52 Merit Awards.
+- All students sat the ICAS English Test achieving well above the national mean in every facet of the testing components with results including 3 High Distinctions, 18 Distinctions, 68 Credits and 27 Merit Awards.

-Creativity, Action, Service (IB CAS)
+Creativity, Activity, Service (IB CAS)

 - Students were engaged in a broad range of rich co-curricular programs including: The Kokoda Youth Challenge in Papua New Guinea, QUT Future Leaders, Interact, Model United Nations, Mooting, Duke of Edinburgh, National Constitutional Convention, United Nations Youth Forum, Gold Coast Junior Council, Homeless Connect.